• Skip to primary navigation

 Can I freeze this cake?

 Yes, this blueberry cake recipe freezes wonderfully for up to 3 months.
-Once the cake has completely cooled down to room temperature, double wrap with plastic wrap followed by aluminum foil, then, please place it in a large freezer-safe plastic air-tight container to avoid crushing it in the freezer.
+Once the cake has completely cooled down to room temperature, double wrap it with plastic wrap followed by aluminum foil, then place it in a large freezer-safe plastic air-tight container to avoid crushing it in the freezer.

 How to serve?

 You can serve this blueberry coffee cake as is or with a scoop of ice cream for dessert.
 As a healthy alternative, consider this sweet ricotta cream instead.
-It offers a light and velvety texture that tastes great as a topping for baked goods or just a bowl full of berries.
+It offers a light and velvety texture that tastes great as a topping for baked goods.
+Also, consider serving with this healthy fruit salad recipe.

 Variations